mgalbright/online_purchase_optimizer/docs/MATH.md

 $$y_r \in \{0,1\}$$

 Assuming you purchase **something** from a retailer, you'd have this constraint:
-If purchase total for a retailer is less than free shipping threshold $T_r$, force the user to pay for shipping: $y_r = 1$.
+If the purchase total for a retailer is less than free shipping threshold $T_r$, force the user to pay for shipping: $y_r = 1$.
 (Else: the constraint deactivates, so $y_r$ can be 0 or 1.
 However,the optimizer will select free shipping $y_r = 0$ since that reduces overall price.)
 That logic is encoded in this constraint:
 $$(\sum_l p_{l,r} \cdot q_{l,r}) - T_r + M_r \cdot y_r \ge 0  $$